Mitigate Obsolescence with Medical Device Manufacturing Lifecycle Management

 Posted On October 28 2022

-Obsolescence in medical devices is a major challenge, and it has been for some time.
+Obsolescence in medical devices is a major challenge in medical device manufacturing, and it has been for some time.
 How it will impact the production of your next medical device depends on a proactive approach.
 By taking steps to mitigate parts obsolescence before it causes a delay in manufacturing, you’ll increase the likelihood that your time to market will meet your expectations.

 Working with an experienced ECM who has an ISO 13485 certification and understands the medical device lifecycle can help to ensure that the components you need will be available.